uSked/mosaico-php-backend/README.md

 Mosaico can be found at https://github.com/voidlabs/mosaico

-First, install Mosaico.
+First, install and set up Mosaico.
 Then install these files on top of the Mosaico installation.

-This project contains 3 new folders, 4 new files, and one modified file.
+## Dependencies

 You do need to have Imagemagick support enabled in your PHP configuration.

-## Dependencies

-This project requires Premailer (http://premailer.dialect.ca/) to work.
-The Premailer API is used to inline CSS styles.
+This project also requires Premailer (http://premailer.dialect.ca/).
+Premailer is used to inline the CSS styles.
 If that service is ever taken down, we will have to find an alternate solution.
-Or if you have an alternate solution that does not require dependencies on a web service, feel free to contribute!
+Or, if you have an alternate solution that does not require dependencies on a web service, feel free to contribute!

 ## New folders and files
 ```